 It was a magnificent afternoon and I am so grateful to H&M for putting on the show, and having me there!
 It was superb and I can’t wait to return next year.

-** Two months ago I was so excited to receive my first set of FEI credentials to attend the Oslo Horseshow here in the city which I live as a journalist… but the morning of the big grand prix I broke my foot and wasn’t able to attend.
+** Two months ago I was so excited to receive my first set of FEI press credentials to attend the Oslo Horseshow here in the city which I live… but the morning of the big grand prix I broke my foot and wasn’t able to attend.
 I was so grateful when the Stockholm Horseshow allowed me to come cover their event!